MaxHalford/chime/README.md

 ## Acknowledgements

-- Special thanks to [Michael Vlah](https://github.com/vlahm) for giving up the "chime" name on PyPI.
+- Special thanks to [Michael Vlah](https://github.com/vlahm) for being a gentleman by giving up the "chime" name on PyPI.
 - Thanks to [David Chen](https://github.com/dchen327) for adding Linux support by suggesting the use of [aplay](https://linux.die.net/man/1/aplay).

 ## License

-As you would probably expect, this is MIT licensed.
+As you would probably expect, this is [MIT licensed](LICENSE).